The

 Weapons:

--Staff, Spear, Broadsword, straight sword, Da Dao, Double hooked swords, Single Fan, Double Fan
+-Staff, Spear, Broadsword, straight sword, Da Dao (cleaver), Double hooked swords, Single Fan, Double Fan, Double Broadsword, Double Daggers and Three-section staff.

 Qi gong: